robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "I was."
 She stared at the material as if it had reached its use-by date.

-"He wants us to use this— stuff, then?"
+"He wants us to use this —  stuff, then?"

 "He said something of the sort.
 The quote we'd sent for ball gowns were too dear because of the cost of the material we'd selected for it, was what he said.
 He didn't mention he'd already ordered something else, though."